Hybrid cars escape 2040 ban on new petrol and diesel models

 Under the plans, new homes and offices may be required to install charge points as standard.

 Transport Secretary Chris Grayling said: “The coming decades are going to be transformative for our motor industry, our national infrastructure and the way we travel.

-We expect to see more change in the transport sector over the next 10 years than we have in the previous century.
+“We expect to see more change in the transport sector over the next 10 years than we have in the previous century.

 “We are expecting our economy and society to experience profound change, which is why we have marked the Future of Mobility as one of the four Grand Challenges as part of our modern Industrial Strategy.

-“The Road to Zero strategy sets out a clear path for Britain to be a world leader in the zero emission revolution – ensuring that the UK has cleaner air, a better environment and a stronger economy.”
+“The Road to Zero strategy sets out a clear path for Britain to be a world leader in the zero emission revolution, ensuring that the UK has cleaner air, a better environment and a stronger economy.”